mbarkhau/sbk/READMEv2.md

  2. Provide protection against input errors
  3. Provide [forward error correction][href_wiki_fec]

-In addition to the mnemonic encoding, the `salt` and the `sbk-shares` use a more compact encoding of the same data in the form of numeric `intcodes`.
+In addition to the mnemonic encoding, the `salt` and the `shares` use a more compact encoding of the same data in the form of numeric `intcodes`.
 These encode not only the same raw data as the mnemonic encoding, but also positional indexes and an error correction code to provide additional protection against degradation.
 This more compact encoding can be entered more quickly with a keypad and is also better suited for use with fire resistent physical storage media, such as [billfodl](https://billfodl.com/], [cryptosteel](https://cryptosteel.com) or punch stamps used with sheet metal.

 ```
      Data                       Phrases                      ECC